 Experts agree that we should all have money put aside in the event of an emergency.
 Smart people can differ on how much is enough; some say 3-6 months of living expenses, others focus on a dollar amount.
 You are in the best position to understand your needs, risk-tolerance and any other special considerations.
-Our Emergency Fund calculator
+Our How to Save for an Emergency Fund calculator

-If you don't have an Emergency Fund - it's easy to quickly become overwhelmed.
+If you don't have an emergency fund, it's easy to quickly become overwhelmed.
 Start small!
 By saving a small amount every month, you will quickly develop a savings habit.
-Setting up direct deposit (where you can automatically deposit money from your paycheck into a savings account) or creating an automatic transfer from a checking to a savings account every payday ensures that you are building your Emergency Fund automatically.
+Setting up direct deposit (where you can automatically deposit money from your paycheck into a savings account) or creating an automatic transfer from a checking to a savings account every payday ensures that you are building your emergency fund automatically.

-Start your Emergency Fund with a savings account.
+Start your emergency fund with a savings account.
 They are simple and easy to use.
 As your account grows, you may want to consider a Certificate of Deposit (CD) or a Money Market account.
-These accounts have higher interest rates and can make your Emergency Fund grow more quickly.
+These accounts have higher interest rates and can make your emergency fund grow more quickly.
 However, it is important that you keep your fund accessible; don't use these funds to invest in a mutual fund or stock as markets can fluctuate and you could lose money in the short term.